 Make sure you know when the deadline is

 If you start working on a project or piece of work, make sure you have a clear picture of when the work is due.

-Get an exact date and if necessary time.
+Get an exact date and if possible an exact time.

 More than likely in any work situation, regardless of who you work for, you will be working on multiple deadlines, so it is important to keep track of what is due when.

 If you are a Manager lucky enough to have a personal assistant by all means let your assistant remind you when the work is due, however, you should still have a clear picture of what date and time you need to work towards.

 If your documents need to be reviewed by other people before they are finalized or if outside influences (such as postage or couriers for example) are involved, be sure to factor these considerations into your due date timeline.